Evalu-at/evaluat-backend/README.md

 # evaluat-backend
 ---

-Readme needs to be updated
+Backend readme needs to be updated

-Used Express application generator in order to create an application skeleton.